Certificate in Conducting Lawful Workplace InvestigationsSM Seminar

 Society of Human Resource Management (SHRM)

 The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
-This course has been submitted for 13 PDCs by attending this 2-day seminar.
+This course has been approved for 13 PDCs.

 International Foundation of Employee Benefit Plans (IFEBP)